Spatial Point Modelling with Prof Janine Illian

 Share:

-About Professor Janine Illian
+About Prof Janine Illian

 Professor Janine Illian joined the University of Glasgow as Chair in Statistical Sciences in 2019.
 Prior to this, she was a senior lecturer in statistics and Head of Statistics, within the School of Mathematics and Statistics at the University of St Andrews.
 She held a Professor II position at the Norwegian University of Science and Technology, Trondheim, 2013-2016.

-Her work focuses on spatial point process methodology and she is the author of “Statistical Analysis and Modelling of Spatial Point Patterns” (Wiley, 2008), which has become a standard work on point process modelling since its publication.
+Her work focuses on spatial point process methodology, and she is the author of “Statistical Analysis and Modelling of Spatial Point Patterns” (Wiley, 2008), which has become a standard work on point process modelling since its publication.
 Her research profile focuses on the development of modern, realistically complex, spatial statistical methodology that is both computationally feasible and relevant to end-users.
 She has taken spatial point processes from the theoretical literature into the real world and encouraging statistical development by fostering strong relationships with the user community.

 Her research has impacted on spatial modelling and biodiversity research in the context of ecology, and she has diversified to applications in crime modelling, earthquake forecasting, environmental modelling and terrorism studies.